 Doctors and scientists are always looking for better ways to care for people with cancer.
-To make scientific advances, doctors conduct research studies in the laboratory or with volunteers in the clinic, known as clinical trials .
-Well-designed research studies help answer important questions about the biology of cancer, investigate new tests and treatments, and identify areas for future study.
+To make scientific advances, doctors conduct research studies in the lab or with volunteers in the clinic.
+These research studies are known as clinical trials .
+Well-designed research studies help answer key questions about how cancer works in the body and what tests and treatments may work best.

-However, the results of these studies cannot improve the care and treatment of people with cancer unless other doctors know about them.
-Publishing research studies in scientific and medical journals is the primary way scientific professionals communicate their findings.
-They may publish original research, which describes the results of a study they conducted, or write a review article, which evaluates all of the available published research on a particular topic.
+However, the results of these studies cannot improve cancer care unless other doctors know about them.
+The primary way that scientists can show their findings is to publish research studies in scientific and medical journals.
+They may publish their own research, which describes the results of a study they conducted.
+Another way is to write a review article, which looks at all of the published research on a certain topic.

-Although most cancer research studies are written for medical and scientific professionals, it is becoming more common for patients and their caregivers to read studies while researching a specific type of cancer and the available treatment options.
-However, because research studies are written in a specific format and use scientific terms, it may be hard for a person without medical or scientific training to understand and interpret them.
-Therefore, it is important to talk with your doctor or another member of your health care team about the research you find online or in a journal.
+Most authors of cancer research studies write for other doctors and scientists.
+However, it is becoming more common for patients to read studies while researching their type of cancer and the treatment options.
+Because research studies use scientific terms, it may be hard for a person without scientific training to understand them.
+Therefore, it is important to talk with your doctor about the research you find in a journal article.

 Research publishing process

-Scientific research studies are usually published in journals, which are periodicals (publications with a fixed time period between issues) that focus on a specific topic, such as clinical cancer research.
-These publications help introduce new findings to the research community and document the process used to get these results.
+Scientific research studies are published in journals.
+Journals focus on a specific topic, such as clinical cancer research.
+They help introduce new findings to the research field and show what research method was used to get these results.

-Numerous journals specializing in cancer research are available in print and online formats, including the American Society of Clinical Oncology’s (ASCO’s) Journal of Clinical Oncology and Journal of Oncology Practice .
-Such periodicals are usually published weekly, biweekly, monthly, or quarterly, but some are published at longer intervals.
+Many journals in cancer research are published in print and online formats.
+This includes the American Society of Clinical Oncology’s (ASCO’s) journals .
+Most journals are published on a weekly, biweekly, monthly, or quarterly basis.

-Before being published in these highly specialized publications, articles must be reviewed by subject matter experts.
-To that end, journal editors send unpublished versions of research articles to independent peer reviewers, who then evaluate, based on their expertise and the information provided, whether the data are accurate and the conclusions are scientifically valid.
+Before appearing in journals, articles are reviewed by subject matter experts.
+This means that journal editors send the research articles to independent peer reviewers to read.
+These experts decide whether the data is accurate and the conclusions are valid.

 Anatomy of a research article

 Research studies published in journals follow a specific format and structure.
-This format closely mirrors the scientific process and presents the information in a way that allows others to repeat the study, if needed.
-Specifically, most articles present background information, the experiment’s methodology or process, results, and the meaning of the findings.
-This structure, also known as Introduction, Methods, Results, and Discussion or IMRAD, is officially endorsed by the International Committee of Medical Journal Editors.
+This format presents the data in a way that allows others to repeat the study.
+Most articles present background, the researcher’s methods or process, results, and the meaning of the findings.
+This structure is known as Introduction, Methods, Results, and Discussion or IMRAD.
+The International Committee of Medical Journal Editors endorses this format.
 However, it is important to note that some journals call these sections by different names.

 Results.
-This section summarizes the data that was collected from each participant, focusing on the most important findings of the study.
-These data are often presented with text, graphics, and tables.
+This section presents how the researchers collected the data, focusing on the most important findings of the study.
+Tables and graphics also show the data in different ways.

 Discussion.
-Sometimes called the conclusion, this section describes what the results mean in relation to the study’s purpose and places the results within the larger context of cancer research.
-It notes whether the results confirm or contradict previous research and explains the significance of the findings.
+This section is also called the conclusion.
+It describes what the results mean in relation to the study’s purpose.
+Also, it places the results within the larger context of cancer research.
+It notes whether the results confirm or contradict previous research and explains the importance of the findings.

 Searching for research studies

-There are a number of ways to find articles and abstracts that can help you learn more about new discoveries and advances in cancer treatment.
-If you know the name of the journal in which an article is published, visit the publication’s website and use either the search function or the online archive to locate the abstract.
-Through the Journal of Clinical Oncology , for example, you may search by keyword, author, year of publication, or topic.
-You may also browse abstracts and the table of contents for every issue.
+There are a number of ways to find articles and abstracts to learn more about advances in cancer treatment.
+To locate an article, visit the journal’s website and use either the search function or the online archive to locate the abstract.

-You can also use large, online databases, which house study abstracts, to identify relevant studies.
-One popular database used heavily in the cancer research community is PubMed .
-PubMed is a service of the National Library of Medicine that includes more than 22 million citations (a reference to a source that provides information such as the author names, article title, journal title, date of publication, and page numbers) from a wide variety of scientific and medical journals.
+You can also use large, online databases, which provide study abstracts.
+One popular database used heavily in the cancer research field is PubMed .
+PubMed is a service of the National Library of Medicine.
+It includes more than 22 million citations from a wide range of scientific journals.
+A citation is a reference to a source that provides information such as the author names, article title, and journal title.

-Sometimes using this database can be challenging because of the huge number of articles it contains, but you can make it easier by searching only cancer-related articles.
-If you are having trouble finding information on a specific topic, try to identify the medical term for the general, common language term you have been trying to search.
+Using this database may be challenging.
+It contains huge numbers of articles, but you can make it easier by searching only cancer-related articles.
+If you can’t find details on a specific topic, try to choose a medical term for the general language term you have been trying to search.
 For example, try “renal cell carcinoma” instead of “kidney cancer.”
-However, that may not be necessary because PubMed has a feature that "translates" the most common cancer terms into the appropriate scientific terms.
+In addition, PubMed has a feature that "translates" the most common cancer terms into scientific terms.